discretize/discretize-guides/builds/elementalist/power-weaver/index.md

                 }
       }}

+      >

-      >If you are going to play without <Trait name="Spotter"/> or <Skill name="Banner of Discipline"/> you will be missing 100 precision.
-To [crit cap](/guides/crit-cap/) you can either adjust your gear using our gear optimizer linked below, or simply use <Item id="12486"/>.Check the [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more gear variants!
+      If you are going to play without <Trait name="Spotter"/> or <Skill name="Banner of Discipline"/> you will be missing 100 precision.
+To [crit cap](/guides/crit-cap/) you can either adjust your gear using our gear optimizer linked below, or simply use <Item id="12486"/>.

+      Check the [gear optimizer](https://discretize.github.io/discretize-gear-optimizer/) for more gear variants!

       </Character>

       <Character title="222 Agony Resistance"
                  gear={{ "profession": "Elementalist",
                   "weight":"Light", "gear": [